rasmunk/gocd-tools/README.rst

 How-to
 ------

-For additional information about how to use the tool and how it should be configured and etc. Please see the `Documentation <https://gocd-tools.readthedocs.io/en/latest/>`_.
+For additional information about how to use the tool, and how it should be configured, etc. Please see the `Documentation <https://gocd-tools.readthedocs.io/en/latest/>`_.